nixworks/public/news/2013/01/3/README.md

 ##### M23
 ### [The March 23 Movement in the Democratic Republic of Congo announces that peace talks will only commence if President Joseph Kabila's government signs a ceasefire. ](/news/2013/01/3/the-march-23-movement-in-the-democratic-republic-of-congo-announces-that-peace-talks-will-only-commence-if-president-joseph-kabila-s-governm.md)
-_Context: Democratic Republic of Congo, M23, Kabila government_
+_Context: Democratic Republic of Congo, Kabila government, M23_

 ##### Vladimir Putin
 ### [Vladimir Putin, the President of Russia, grants Russian citizenship to Grard Depardieu who has renounced his French citizenship due to high taxes. ](/news/2013/01/3/vladimir-putin-the-president-of-russia-grants-russian-citizenship-to-gerard-depardieu-who-has-renounced-his-french-citizenship-due-to-high.md)